Osman Bashiru

-Osman Bashiru (born 5 May 1989, in Kumasi) is a Ghanaian professional association football player who last played for Brunei DPMM FC in the 2012 S.League.
+Osman Bashiru (born 5 May 1989, in Kumasi) is a Ghanaian former professional association football player who played as a striker.

 Career

 Bashiru arrived to Israeli club Hapoel Petah Tikva as part of a loan agreement with his club in Ghana.
 While he faltered early, he managed to improve as time went by with Hapoel and the club is going to pick up the option to purchase him for US $100,000.

 Osman transferred to Brunei DPMM FC as the Brunei team were preparing for their readmission to the 2012 S.League.